w3f/Grants-Program/applications/paid.md

 * Signed agreement is stored on chain and off chain and PAID Smart Agreements Protocol workflow is created, compiled and registered.

-* On Contract execution, workflow is executed by a workflow gateway, which whitelist allowed users.
+* On Contract execution, workflow is executed by a follow-up module, which whitelist allowed users.

 * Contracts calls that are integrated with oracles are called and allows:
     * Applies agreement terms (terms must be classify to numeric, similar to ML Classification).